-Additionally, we must address the issue of family reunification.
-I have personally advocated for and sponsored legislation to allow families seeking legal citizenship in the United States to stay together.
+We also must address the issue of family reunification.
+I have personally advocated for and sponsored legislation, including my American Right to Family Act, that would allow families seeking legal citizenship in the United States to stay together.
 I have seen numerous instances of families that have been divided because the family member who sponsored them passed away.
 When considering these cases, we must keep in mind that these families have tried to do the right thing and it is not fair to penalize them by allowing their families to become broken because our immigration system is often slow, inefficient, inhumane, and expensive.

-Ultimately, any legislation or action taken on immigration must be free of racial and religious bias or discrimination.
-I continue to oppose any measure that discriminates against an individual because of the color of their skin, the country of their origin, or the faith they follow.
+Finally, any legislation or action taken on immigration must be free of racial and religious bias or discrimination.
+I continue to oppose any measure that discriminates against an individual because of the color of their skin, their country of origin, or their faith.

 More on Immigration